bcgov/nr-epd-digital-services/README-FORMSFLOW-LOCAL-DEV.md

 3.  **DNS Setup**: Add the following line to your `/etc/hosts` file to ensure `host.docker.internal` resolves correctly in your browser:
     ```
     127.0.0.1 host.docker.internal
+    # This removes the need to hardcode your local IP address and change it every time you switch networks
     ```

 ## Configuration